pwittchen/wittchen.io/source/_posts/solving-problems-with-avd-and-kvm-on-linux.md

 grep kvm /etc/group
 ```

 My user should be there.
 Next, I could just restart the machine, create new AVD, start it and everything worked!
+I could finally use my Android emulator.

 ## References
 - https://stackoverflow.com/questions/36527278/dev-kvm-not-found-error-on-windows-in-android-studio